 Although it has been compulsory to wear seatbelts in New South Wales since 1971, each year on average there are more than 30 people killed and 270 injured who were not wearing seatbelts.
 Many of these deaths and injuries could have been prevented if seatbelts had been used.

-- What happens if I don’t wear a seatbelt?
+- What happens if a front seat occupant doesn't wear a seatbelt?

 - What happens if my rear seat passengers don't wear a seatbelt?

 - Are there fines for not wearing a seatbelt?

 - What are the main functions of a seatbelt?